Netcracker/KubeMarine/documentation/internal/Hardening.md

 ### Limitations

-If the `--anonymous-auth` is set to `false` the upgrade and node addition procedures need some changes in workflow.
+If the `--anonymous-auth` is set to "false", the upgrade and node addition procedures need some changes in the workflow.
 The upgrade procedure needs enabling `anonymous-auth` before the `kubeadm upgrade` run.

-The node addition procedure affects if the control plane node is being added.
-After new control plane node has successfully added, the [disabling procedure](#disabling-procedure) should be performed on that node.
+The node addition procedure is affected if the control plane node is being added.
+After the new control plane node is successfully added, the [Disabling Procedure](#disabling-procedure) should be performed on that node.

-Besides, disabled anonymous resuests to `kube-apiserver` need changes in monitoring system, if the resources like `healthz`, `readyz`, and `livez` are used in the system.
+Besides, disabled anonymous requests to `kube-apiserver` need changes in the monitoring system, if the resources like `healthz`, `readyz`, and `livez` are used in the system.

 ## Data Encryption in Kubernetes

-**Kube-bench identifier**:
+**Kube-bench Identifier**:

 * 1.2.29
 * 1.2.30

-The following section describes the Kubernetes cluster capabilities to store and manipulate encrypted data.
+The following section describes the Kubernetes cluster capabilities to store and manipulate the encrypted data.

 ### Enabling Encryption

-ETCD as a Kubernetes cluster storage can interact with encrypted data.
-The encryption/decryption procedures are the part of `kube-apiserver` functionality.
+ETCD as a Kubernetes cluster storage can interact with the encrypted data.
+The encryption/decryption procedures are the part of the `kube-apiserver` functionality.

 An example of the `EncryptionConfiguration` file is as follows: